digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

 `Ambassador` abstracts the `Ingress` spec even more, thus making it `easier` to work with, and adds more functionality on top.
 So, for most use cases you don't need to use the `Ingress Controller` functionality of `AES`.
 The recommended way of using AES is via the CRDs, like `Hosts` and `Mappings`.

 You can expose `Ambassador Edge Stack` via the `LoadBalancer` service type, which is what happens in the default `Helm` installation used in the `Starter Kit` tutorial.
-But `Kubernetes` will set LoadBalancer `ownership` for the service in question.
-It means that, whenever the `LoadBalancer` service is `deleted` (e.g. when uninstalling `AES`), the `DigitalOcean LoadBalancer` is `deleted` as well.
+But `Kubernetes` will set load balancer `ownership` for the service in question.
+It means that, whenever the `LoadBalancer` service is `deleted` (e.g. when uninstalling `AES`), the `DigitalOcean` load balancer is `deleted` as well.
 This is expected, and it's part of the Kubernetes `garbage collection` process.

-What happens when you `reinstall` the `Ambassador Edge Stack`, or when you want to `migrate` to another `DOKS` cluster ?
-The answer is that, a `new LoadBalancer` will be created and a `new external IP` is assigned, thus rendering your `DNS records` unusable.
+What happens when you `reinstall` the `Ambassador Edge Stack`, or when you want to `migrate` to another `DOKS` cluster?
+The answer is that, a `new load balancer` will be created and a `new external IP` is assigned, thus rendering your `DNS records` unusable.

 What options are available and more important: can I preserve my original load balancer and external IP as well?

 Short answer is: **YES**.

-You can use the `DigitalOcean Cloud Controller` available features for `migrating` LoadBalancers.
+The component responsible with load balancer lifecycle management is the `Cloud Controller Manager`, which is part of the `Kubernetes Control Plane`.
+Every `cloud provider` has its own `implementation`, and [DigitalOcean Cloud Controller Manager](https://github.com/digitalocean/digitalocean-cloud-controller-manager) is no exception.
+You can use the `DigitalOcean Cloud Controller` available features for `migrating` load balancers.
 Two special `service annotations` are available:

-- `service.kubernetes.io/do-loadbalancer-disown`, for controlling ownership of load balancers.
+- `service.kubernetes.io/do-loadbalancer-disown`, for controlling `ownership` of load balancers.
-- `kubernetes.digitalocean.com/load-balancer-id`, for specifying the `LoadBalancer ID` you want to take ownership.
+- `kubernetes.digitalocean.com/load-balancer-id`, for specifying the load balancer `ID` you want to take ownership.

-In this guide, you will learn how to `migrate` an existing `DigitalOcean LoadBalancer` from a previous `Ambassador` stack installation to a new one.
+In this guide, you will learn how to `migrate` an existing `DigitalOcean` load balancer from a previous `Ambassador` installation to a new one.

 ## Prerequisites

 To follow this guide, you need to have the same [prerequisites](../README.md#prerequisites) list prepared, as explained in the main `Ambassador` tutorial from the `Starter Kit`.
 This guide also assumes that you have `AES` already `installed` and properly `configured`, along with your custom `DNS` records pointing to the `echo` and `quote` hosts.

-## Preparing the DigitalOcean LoadBalancer for Migration
+## Preparing the DigitalOcean Load Balancer for Migration

 First, check that the `echo` and `quote` service endpoints are working: